-But the fact that either the name or code number is listed means it can be hard to compare which additives are in different products.
+But this use of either names or codes, which can vary from one manufacturer to the next, can make it hard to compare which additives are in different products.
 And there are some exceptions:

-Whether natural, nature-identical or artificial, flavourings don't have code numbers and may be labelled simply as 'flavouring' or 'flavour'.
-According to FSANZ, the vast number of flavouring substances permitted in food means it wouldn't be realistic to require the names to be listed individually.
+Whether natural, nature-identical (chemically identical to natural flavours) or artificial, flavourings don't have code numbers and may be labelled simply as 'flavouring' or 'flavour'.
+According to FSANZ, the vast number of flavouring substances permitted in food means it wouldn't be realistic to force manufacturers to list all their actual names.

 The 5% loophole

-If an additive is present in an ingredient and that ingredient makes up less than 5% of the complete food product - and the additive isn't considered to perform a technological function in the final food - it doesn't have to be listed.
+If an additive is present in an ingredient, that ingredient makes up less than 5% of the complete food product, and the additive isn't considered to perform a technological function in the final food, it doesn't have to be listed.

-These aren't required to be listed, even though traces may be present in the food.
-Enzymes are an example - they have multiple uses in food production, including pumping up bread loaf volume, assisting with the removal of meat protein from bones and breaking down fruit to release more juice.
+Listing these isn't a legal requirement, even though traces may be present in the food.
+Enzymes are an example: they have multiple uses in food production, including boosting bread-loaf volume, assisting with the removal of meat protein from bones, and breaking down fruit to release more juice.

-We want one clear labelling system for additives so it's easier to avoid them and to compare what's in different foods.
+We want one clear labelling system for additives – such as standardising the use of names and numbers – so it's easier to avoid them and to compare what's in different foods.

 Food labelling should also be extended to include all additives, including processing aids, even if they're present in very small amounts.

 The use of food additives in Australia is governed by the Food Standards Code and regulated by FSANZ.
 When applying to use a new additive, a manufacturer must provide evidence to FSANZ of its safety, as well as the technological reason for its use.
-FSANZ reviews the safety evidence before an additive is approved for use and reviews new research as it becomes available, but doesn't undertake safety testing of its own.
+FSANZ reviews the safety evidence before it approves an additive for use and reviews new research as it becomes available, but it doesn't carry out safety testing of its own.

-On top of that, an exposure assessment estimates the likely amount that would be consumed if the food additive were permitted for use.
-This amount is compared to the acceptable daily intake (ADI) recommended by scientific experts, which is the amount you can consume every day without damaging your health.
-FSANZ then recommends a maximum level of the food additive permitted in particular foods, based on technological need and providing it's within safe limits.
+FSANZ also does an exposure assessment to estimate the likely amount that would be consumed if the food additive were permitted for use.
+This amount is compared with the acceptable daily intake (ADI) recommended by scientific experts, which is the amount you can consume every day without damaging your health.
+FSANZ then recommends a maximum permitted level of the food additive in particular foods, based on technological need and providing it's within safe limits.